d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn.md

 Note that we also use $h$ to denote by the number of hidden units of a hidden layer.
 Hidden layers and hidden states refer to two very different concepts.
 Hidden layers are, as explained, layers that are hidden from view on the path from input to output.
 Hidden states are technically speaking *inputs* to whatever we do at a given step.
 Instead, they can only be computed by looking at data at previous iterations.
 In this sense they have much in common with latent variable models in statistics, such as clustering or topic models where the clusters affect the output but cannot be directly observed.

 Recurrent neural networks are neural networks with hidden states.
-Before introducing this model, let's first revisit the multi-layer perceptron introduced in :numref:`sec_mlp`.
+Before introducing this model, let us first revisit the multi-layer perceptron introduced in :numref:`sec_mlp`.

 ## Recurrent Networks Without Hidden States